nwertzberger/bock/README.md

 Bock
 =========

-Bash Mocking Framework - Currently completely TODO
+Bash Mocking Framework

-Implementation
+Introduction
 ==============

-This tool offers a way to create aliases that then call a simple mock program that can then be used for testing shell scripts.
+Bock is intended to be a mocking and spy framework for bash scripts.
+This offers a way to test code that may be complex enough to warrant mocking away system calls.
+E.g. rm, cp, mv, etc.

 Usage
 =====